tomy2105/KnowledgeNotes/cpp/cpp11.md

 Class `std::initializer_list<>` can be constructed statically by the compiler using `{}`  and it's copying is cheap.

 ### Uniform initialization
 Uniform type initialization works on any object (not just aggregates and PODs as before).
+Now it can be used to initialize simple types, invoke constructors, initialize (public) data members, etc...

 ```cpp